RedBowtie/RedBowtie/readme.md

 ### Hi, there 👋

 I am Jiacheng, a graduate at Johns Hopkins Robotics program.
 You can also call me Edzel.
 My bachelor major is automation and I was a RA in FAST Lab between 2023-2024.
 I'm interested in developing control strategies for robot locomotion.
-I'm also interested in multi-agent systems, optimal control and RL for robots.
+I'm also interested in optimal control and RL for robots.
 I wish to enable robots to cooperate with humans in complex environments.

 ### 🏃🏻 Recent news: